Shorthand: Europe and North America

-Taylor's system was superseded by Pitman shorthand, first introduced in 1837 by English teacher Isaac Pitman, and improved many times since.
-Pitman's system has been used all over the English-speaking world and has been adapted to many other languages, including Latin.
+Taylor's system was superseded by Pitman shorthand, introduced in 1837 by English teacher Isaac Pitman, and improved many times since.
 Pitman's system uses a phonemic orthography.
 For this reason, it is sometimes known as phonography, meaning "sound writing" in Greek.
 One of the reasons this system allows fast transcription is that vowel sounds are optional when only consonants are needed to determine a word.
 The availability of a full range of vowel symbols, however, makes complete accuracy possible.
-Isaac's brother Benn Pitman, who lived in Cincinnati, Ohio, was responsible for introducing the method to America.
+Isaac's brother Benn Pitman, who lived in Cincinnati, Ohio, introduced the method to America.
 The record for fast writing with Pitman shorthand is 350 wpm during a two-minute test by Nathan Behrin in 1922.

-In the United States and some other parts of the world, it was largely superseded by Gregg shorthand, which was first published in 1888 by John Robert Gregg.
-This system was influenced by the handwriting shapes that Gabelsberger had introduced.
-Gregg's shorthand, like Pitman's, is phonetic, but has the simplicity of being "light-line."
+In the United States and some other parts of the world, Pitman was largely superseded by Gregg shorthand, which was first published in 1888 by John Robert Gregg.
+This system was influenced by the handwriting shapes of Gabelsberger.
+Gregg's shorthand, like Pitman's, is phonetic, but has the simplicity of being "light-line".
 Pitman's system uses thick and thin strokes to distinguish related sounds, while Gregg's uses only thin strokes and makes some of the same distinctions by the length of the stroke.
 In fact, Gregg claimed joint authorship in another shorthand system published in pamphlet form by one Thomas Stratford Malone; Malone, however, claimed sole authorship and a legal battle ensued.
-The two systems use very similar, if not identical, symbols; however, these symbols are used to represent different sounds.
+The two systems use very similar, if not identical, symbols; however, these symbols represent different sounds.
 For instance, on page 10 of the manual is the word d i m 'dim'; however, in the Gregg system, the spelling would actually mean n u k or 'nook'.